ehsan1980-sk/TinyHexapod/README.md

 For now i have only written the movement for front and back but we can easily add left and right movement also.

+Here is a link to the video demo of my prototype http://youtu.be/eEiKT8PZ-l8

 if you want to make changes you are welcome to make changes.

 This code is licensed under CC-BY-SA 4.0